bijaymunda181/LearningsInTech/Linux/Test.md

 It protects the data from other users when all users having full permissions on one directory.And "x" is replaced by "t". chmod o+t <directory name>

+Partition:-
+Devide a single hard drive into many logical drive devides is partition.

+Q.How to create partition
+fdisk /dev/sdb

+n:- select n for new partition

+t:- To change the partition type.
+83- for linux file system
+82-for swap
+8e-for lvm

+d:- For delete a partition.

+Note:-fdisk can create 4 partition 3 primary and 1 is extended partition.And gdisk can create 128 partition .